karel-brinda/Phylign/readme.md

   ```bash
      Files output/backbone19Kbp___ecoli_reads_1___ecoli_reads_2___gc01_1kl.sam_summary.xz and data/backbone19Kbp.fa differ make: *** [Makefile:21: test] Error 1
   ```
   you should verify why.

-### Step 4: Download the the database files
+### Step 4: Download the database

-Run `make download` to download all the remaining phylogenetically compressed assemblies and COBS *k*-mer indexes for the 661k-HQ collection.
+Run `make download` to download from Zenodo all the remaining phylogenetically compressed assemblies and COBS *k*-mer indexes for the 661k-HQ collection.
+These will then be present in the `asms/` and `cobs/` directories.

 ## Usage